-I am a software developer currently residing in a small town just outside Lehi, Utah.
+I am a software developer currently residing just a few minutes south of Salt Lake City, Utah.
 I am originally from upstate New York, which sounds a lot cooler if you leave out the "upstate."

 My passion is tech, whether that is the latest OS, the hottest wearable, or the newest addition to the IoT space.

 I started coding in the age of the dinosaurs (2011).
 Before this I was working with hardware.
 I switched when my cache of fried transistors reached a count of 183.

 I spend my free time at a really awesome company in the Silicon Slopes.
-If I'm not at my desk, you'll find me exploring the city on my road bike, sitting at the top of one of the many gorgeous peaks in the area dripping sweat and blood, or recording a cover of something that's already been covered a few times too many.
+If I'm not at my desk, you'll find me exploring the city on my road bike, sitting at the top of one of the many gorgeous peaks in the area dripping sweat and blood, or hanging off of the side of a climbing wall and looking pretty ridiculous.

 By the way, if the lowercase titles bother you, chill.
 I'm a hardcore grammar nazi.
 Just enjoy the art.